lunarcleint/Wednesdays-Infidelity/README.md

 ```
 These libraries are needed and your game will **NOT** build without them!

+## Debug Features

+With the tag `<define name="PRIVATE_BUILD"/> ` in the [Project.xml](https://github.com/lunarcleint/Wednesdays-Infidelity/blob/master/Project.xml), you unlock these debug features...
+- Press 3 to pause the game no matter what
+- Press T on the main menu to 100% the game
+- Always allowed to delete your progress even if you just reset
+- Able to skip ANY cutscene/video playing
+- Automatticly hides Discord RPC
+- Able to toggle botplay
+- Able to skip the intro

 ## Data Formats

 W.I Supports four built in data types: